Margen67/stuff/smallarms/README.md

 # Example:
 ./smallarms.sh extract data/game.gbd
 ```
-If ran without extra parameters you will asked what to do.
+If ran without parameters you will be asked what to do and/or which file to extract/repack.

 ## Files: